The Voluntary HIV-1 Counseling and Testing Efficacy Study Group

 “The Voluntary HIV1 Counseling and Testing study was sponsored by UNAIDS/WHO, AIDSCAP/Family Health International, and the Center for AIDS Prevention Studies at the University of California, San Francisco.”

-Send copies of any published papers or publications that use this dataset to us at this address:
+Send copies of any published papers or publications that use this dataset to:

 If you discover any errors in the dataset or the dataset documentation, please provide this information to Dr. Grinstead at email@example.com

 If requested to do so by the original study investigators, you must certify the destruction of the downloaded data file and any data files derived from the downloaded file.

 Do not transfer the dataset to any third party; each user must download the original dataset.

 I.A.
 “UNIQUE” FORMS

 “Unique” forms were administered only once to each participant during the course of the study.
 Each of these forms is very briefly described below.